Chandrakala Padia

 Chandrakala Padia (born 1954) is a retired professor of Political Science from Banaras Hindu University.
 She has served as the Vice Chancellor of Maharaja Ganga Singh University, and as the first woman chairperson of Indian Institute of Advanced Study.

 Academic career

 Padia was appointed vice chancellor of MGSU in November 2013 and the chairperson of IIAS in 2014.
 She has been a Fulbright scholar.
-Padia has been noted for her close affiliations with the Bharatiya Janata Party (BJP) and the Rashtriya Swayamsevak Sangh (RSS).
-Her appointments to prominent academic positions, including her appointment as chairperson of the Indian Institute of Advanced Study (IIAS), have been associated with her connections within these organizations and her relations with former MHRD minister Smriti Irani.
+Padia's appointments to prominent academic positions, including her appointment as chairperson of the Indian Institute of Advanced Study (IIAS), have been associated with her relations with former MHRD minister Smriti Irani.

 Controversies

 In 2015, Vice-Chancellor Chandrakala Padia of Maharaja Ganga Singh University (MGSU), Bikaner, was at the center of a controversy over allegations of political favoritism and procedural violations during the appointment of 11 associate professors.
 Board members accused Padia of bypassing standard norms, showing bias, and acting unilaterally—most notably by opening sealed appointment envelopes without consensus.
 After facing objections and chaos in a board meeting, Padia offered her resignation to the Governor, only to return following his assurance of support.
 Her defense—that she had never been politically inclined—rang hollow for many, especially as insiders suggested she sidelined other members to push her preferred candidates.